na-na-hi/renget/archive/cpu-lora.md

   - Example: `--save-every 1`
   - If each iteration is taking a very long time, it may be worth it to set this to '1'

+### Data Formatting

+These values should align with the format of your training data.

+- `--sample-start STR`: Sets the starting point for samples after the specified pattern.
+If empty use every token position as sample start. (default '')
+  - If you're following along with the examples provided above, you'll want to use `<s>`, but really any string you want to use here is fine.
+  - Some patterns need to be escaped to use (e.g., new lines), see `--escape`.
+  - Example: `--sample-start "<s>"`
+- `--escape`: Process sample start escapes sequences (`\n`, `\r`, `\t`, `\'`, `\"`, `\\`)
+  - If you want to use new lines, tabs, quotes, or backslashes in your `--sample-start`, you need to escape them first, then using `--escape` will un-escape them later.
+  - Example: `--sample-start "\n" --escape`
+- `--include-sample-start`: Include the sample start in the samples. (default off)
+  - You usually don't want to use this, but if you do something like setting `\n` as your only delimiter, it may make sense to use it so that new lines still show up in your outputs.
+  - Example: `--sample-start "\n" --escape --include-sample-start `
+- `--overlapping-samples`: Samples may overlap, will include sample-start of second and following samples.
+When off, samples will end at begin of next sample. (default off)
+  - Basically, setting this will cause it to continue into the next example after your entire example has been processed.
+  - TODO: Investigate this more.
+See if this results in better/worse outputs.
+It may be undesirable for it to learn to continue after a sample completes.
+- `--fill-with-next-samples`: Samples shorter than context length will be followed by the next (shuffled) samples. (default off)
+  - If you're providing a ton of samples smaller than your context size, this may be a good thing to set.
+- `--separate-with-eos`: When `fill-with-next-samples`, insert end-of-sequence token between samples.
+- `--separate-with-bos`: When `fill-with-next-samples`, insert begin-of-sequence token between samples. (default)
+- `--no-separate-with-eos`: When `fill-with-next-samples`, don't insert end-of-sequence token between samples. (default)
+- `--no-separate-with-bos`: When `fill-with-next-samples`, don't insert begin-of-sequence token between samples.
+- `--force-reshuffle`: Force a reshuffling of data at program start, otherwise the shuffling of loaded checkpoint is resumed.
+  - Each time all the samples has been processed once (1 epoch), it randomly shuffles the order of the samples.
+When using checkpoints, the sample shuffle is preserved between checkpoints, allowing it resume the current shuffle if the program were to crash.
+Using this overrides that behavior and causes it to reshuffle everything instead of loading it from the checkpoint.
+I'm not sure why you'd want to use this.

 ### Performance

 These only affect system performance.